 This is a vital step because pet owners will filter ads out of their search that are not pet friendly.

-should I allow pets in my rental?That means these prospective applicants will not even see your ad if you don't click the "Pet Friendly" box!
+Prospective applicants will not even see your ad if you don't click the "Pet Friendly" box!

 Secondly, include your complete Rental Property Pet Policy in your rental advertisement.
 Are there additional fees / deposits?
 Weight / pet type / breed restrictions?